CATALOGUE RAISONNÉ

 Dimensions: 44 x 44

 The painting's title is transmitted orally and may not necessarily be from the artist himself.
-Here you see one of the few spiritual paintings that had not been published before this recording.
+Here you see one of the few spiritual works that had not been published before this photograph was taken.

 Dimensions: 62,5 x 52,5

 The painting was sold by the artist in 1932 under the aforementioned name and subsequently went to Brazil, initially to Rio de Janeiro.
 For almost 100 years, its existence was only known through an unclear black-and-white photograph.
-In 2019, it was acquired from the granddaughter of the original purchaser in São Paulo and is now in private ownership in Germany.
-After a successful restoration, it now reveals its full range of colors once again.
+In 2019, it could be acquired from the granddaughter of the original owner in São Paulo and is now in private ownership in Germany.
+Following a successful restoration, it now reveals itself once again in its full richness of color.

 Dimensions: 60 x 50

-Bô Yin Râ also noted this title, along with his signature, on the back of the frame.
+This painting’s title, too, was noted by Bô Yin Râ together with his signature on the back of the frame.

 Dimensions: 105 x 75

-The title of the painting has been passed down to us from the artist in the same manner as for Magical Powers.
+The painting’s title comes to us from the artist in the same way as with Magical Powers.

 Dimensions: 65 x 55